19hours/sg-statutes/Acts/Presidential Elections Act.md

 (4) Any candidate or election agent shall, if so required by the Commissioner of Police, immediately withdraw and deliver to the Returning Officer the written authority given by the candidate or election agent to any person who is stated by the Commissioner of Police to be a person in respect of whom an order of supervision has been made under section 30(b) of the Criminal Law (Temporary Provisions) Act (Cap.
 67).

-(5) Any person who contravenes any of the provisions of this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 12 months.
+(5) Any person who contravenes any of the provisions of this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 12 months or to both.

 [11/2010 wef 01/07/2010]

 (6) No candidate or election agent shall authorise any person to conduct an election activity, knowing or having reason to believe that the person is attending a primary or secondary school as a student or that an order of supervision has been made in respect of the person under section 30(b) of the Criminal Law (Temporary Provisions) Act.

-(7) Any police officer may arrest without warrant any person offending in his view against subsection (1) or (2) and take him before a Magistrate’s Court to be dealt with according to law.
+(7) Every offence under this section for contravening subsection (1), (1A) or (2) shall be a seizable offence within the meaning of the Criminal Procedure Code (Cap.
+68).

+[11/2010 wef 01/07/2010]

 (8) For the purposes of this section, “election activity” includes any activity which is done for the purpose of promoting or procuring the election of any candidate at any election other than clerical work wholly performed within enclosed premises.

+(9) Nothing in this section shall prohibit the carrying out by any prescribed person, or person in a prescribed class of persons, of such type of work as is prescribed, being work that is performed solely pursuant to a contract for service entered into with a person authorised to conduct election activity under this section.

+[11/2010 wef 01/07/2010]

 ### Unlawful assembly